hopeross/psrails-learning/README.md

 * Lesson 16 - Custom Queries
   * SQL got rails voo-doo'd, got it.
 But now I have a lot of ideas I want to do but realized I need to go off the rails
   * paved path of routing and custom routes isn't covered till lesson 39 lol
+* Lesson 17 - Migrations, again
+  * Other than a bizarre data fight this went fairly smoothly
 *